rdemboski/RyanDemboski.Me/README.md

 Welcome!
 This is my personal website where you can see some of the different projects that I worked on while at University and in my free time.
 Thanks for looking!

-Check out my GitHub Profile: https://github.com/rdemboski
+Check out my GitHub Profile: <button onclick="window.location.href='https://github.com/rdemboski';">My Github</button>

 Also, here's my LinkedIn.
 Feel free to connect with me over there!: https://www.linkedin.com/in/ryan-demboski/